We need volunteers to join our Stockport support line team. Find out more about volunteering for us.

 Supporting adult survivors of childhood abuse can be challenging.
 That’s why our volunteers need strong self-awareness, know how to ask and seek support and to be in the right place in their life to be able to support others.

 We invest in our volunteers through intensive training.
-The expectation is that NAPAC volunteers complete this training and then a four-hour shift every week for at least a year at either our London or Stockport branches.
+Once you have completed this training, you’ll do a four-hour shift every week for at least a year with our team in Stockport.